-The Directorate of Nursing is one of the Directorates within the Ministry of Health and Family Welfare.
-It is the highest body for managing the overall administration of nursing services in Bangladesh.
-The main responsibilities of the DNS are:
+The DNS is one of the four current Directorates within the MoHFW.
+It is the highest body for managing the overall administration of public sector nursing services and education in Bangladesh.
+Its main responsibilities are:

-Coordination with Bangladesh Nursing Council.
+Coordination with BNC

 HISTORICAL DEVELOPMENT OF THE DIRECTORATE OF NURSING SERVICES